 As shown on Figure 1-1, Canada Lands Company currently owns a portion of the 1 Port Street East site and water lot where the existing Port Credit Harbour Marina is located.
-However as documented in the studies discussed in Section 2.1 the wharf will be sold and redeveloped into a mixed-use residential community.
+As documented in the studies discussed in Section 2.1, the wharf is anticipated to be sold and redeveloped into a mixed-use residential community.
 These studies have also identified that an expanded land base primarily along the eastern breakwater can help to accommodate the relocation of the marina.